Torres del Paine National Park

 Mirador Plaza Bismarck

-A must see are the lookouts nestled in its many hills, to take nice pictures and admire the port city, the most visited because of their strategic location are:
+A must see are the miradores nestled in its many hills to take beautiful pictures and admire the port city, the most visited because of its strategic location:

-Paseo Gervasoni, adjacent to Paseo Atkinson, with a privileged view towards the bay and also surrounded by large houses of the nineteenth century, featuring the Casa- Museo of Renzo Pecchenino, Cafe Turri and Hotel Gervasoni, which is the oldest building of the hill.
+Paseo Gervasoni, is next to Paseo Atkinson.
+It has a great view of the bay and is surrounded by big houses from the 19th century.
+It also has the Casa-Museo of Renzo Pecchenino, Café Turri, and Hotel Gervasoni, which is the oldest building in the area.

-This is one of the favorite observation points for those who visit Valparaiso since from here you can get the best views of the port and the entire "plan" (sea level part of the city).
-Here is situated Palacio Baburizza, currently converted into the Museum of Fine Arts of Valparaiso.
+is one of the first promenade viewing platforms in Valparaiso.
+It is located above Plaza Sotomayor, one of the city's main squares.
+It is a popular spot for tourists because it offers great views of the port and the entire "plan" (sea level part of the city).
+Here is Palacio Baburizza, currently converted into Valparaiso's Fine Arts Museum.

-Paseo 21 de Mayo, traditional and attractive promenade located at Cerro Artilleria, daily visited by tourists from around the world, is one of the most important sites of interest of Valparaiso to get an excellent view of the harbor and city, easy and fast to arrive from the downtown.
+Paseo 21 de Mayo, traditional and attractive promenade located at Cerro Artilleria, visited daily by tourists from all over the world, is one of the most important places of interest of Valparaiso to get an excellent view of the port and the city, easy and fast to reach from downtown.

 Boat Tours